 MBACP Registered Counsellor, BA (Hons) Humanistic Counselling (Greenwich), FdA Counselling.

-Relational and Therapeutic Relationship...
+The Therapeutic Relationship...

 Key to a good outcome in therapy is a solid therapeutic relationship, emotional well-being depends on having satisfying mutual relationships with others and this concept will be central to our sessions.
+The fundamental difference in a therapeutic setting is that you don't need to 'take care of' the therapist.
+This means that you are free to explore yourself.

 Exploring and ultimately understanding yourself more fully within the therapy room will enable new ways of being to emerge that will have a direct and positive impact on your relationships and ultimately your life.